Evefg4/sandbox/README.md

 The test is read-only and checks that resources exposed on the REST service are compliant with metadata as part of the RSD specification.
 CTS raises an error if any of the following conditions occur:

-* property defined as 'required' is not present
+* Property defined as 'required' is not present
-* unknown property is detected in an instance of type that does not allow additional properties
+* Unknown property is detected in an instance of type that does not allow additional properties
-* value of a property has incorrect type
+* Value of a property has incorrect type
-* value of a property has a value out of range (resulting from type itself or when min/max values are defined)
+* Value of a property has a value out of range (resulting from type itself or when min/max values are defined)
-* value of a property does not match a defined regular expression (if any are defined in metadata)
+* Value of a property does not match a defined regular expression (if any are defined in metadata)
-* resource or object of an unknown type is detected
+* Resource or object of an unknown type is detected

 API Get Validation is the most basic test that is available in CTS.
 Therefore, it should be executed as the first test, since API correctness is a prerequisite for the rest of the tests.